bioinfo-ibms-pumc/MSI_SR/README.md

 # MSI_SR
 Enhancing super-resolution for mass spectrometry imaging via deep learning methods

-While mass spectrometry imaging (MSI) can show this distribution, its current resolution often falls short.
-For super resolution(SR) tasks,we selected the diffusion model from Based on the investigavtion of for SR tasksfor diffusion model, transformation model and mamba model, we select create a a fine-tuned model was trained from ResShift.
+three deep learning based super-resolution models, SwinIR, MambaIR, and ResShift, were compared with MOSR serving as a control.
+The evaluation based on three MSI datasets and six quality metrics, indicated that MOSR and a bicubic pre-trained model of ResShift (ResShift_B) were more proficient in capturing complex textures.
+The MSI_SR model was fine-tuned based on the ResShift_B model using only a few mouse brain sagittal images.
+Generalization performance on other MSI images demonstrate that the fine-tuned model, trained on a small dataset, can be effectively applied to images of different tissues, holding great potential for various applications in the MSI-related research.

 <div align="center"> <img src="https://github.com/bioinfo-ibms-pumc/MSI_SR/blob/main/workflow.png"> </div>

 ## Introduction
-xxx
+A high spatial resolution understanding of metabolite distribution is crucial for revealing biological mechanisms and disease biomarkers.
+While mass spectrometry imaging (MSI) can show this distribution, its current resolution often falls short.
+Existing images lack precision for fine-scale molecular variations and data acquisition is time-consuming.
+Thus, developing super-resolution models for MSI is essential to address this challenge.

 ## System Requirements
 ### Hardware requirements